If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 When a foot bone fracture occurs, proper healing is critical for recovery.
 Treatment options vary based on factors, such as the fracture's severity and location.
 While some fractures can heal with casts, others necessitate more invasive approaches, like bone fracture repair, also known as open reduction and internal fixation, or ORIF, surgery.
 ORIF surgery is recommended when a broken bone cannot heal adequately with casting or splinting alone.
 This is often the case with compound fractures, where the bone breaks through the skin, or fractures involving joints, which can impact mobility.
 Recovery typically takes six to eight weeks, with initial pain, swelling, and numbness managed through painkillers, rest, and elevation.
 If you have broken your foot and it is a severe break or is not responding to customary conservative treatment measures, it is suggested that you schedule an appointment with a podiatrist to discuss whether surgery is an appropriate option for you.

 A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you need your feet checked, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Broken Foot Causes, Symptoms, and Treatment